-- when a sentence starts with a comparative a. - But more important is the way they cater to the needs of the consumers. • when a sentence starts with a negative meaning b.
+- a. when a sentence starts with a comparative - But more important is the way they cater to the needs of the customers.

+b. when a sentence starts with a negative meaning

-Not until she took up rock climbing did she over come her fear of heights.
+• Not until she took up rock climbing did she overcome her fear of heights.

-when a sentence starts with word that suggests limitation or restriction С.
+c. when a sentence starts with word that suggests limitation or restriction d. after as to express a similarity

-- Seldom has he seen anything stranger.
-Hardly had he stepped outside when it started to rain.
+- Seldom has he seen anything strange. - Hardly had he stepped outside when it started to rain.